Official State of Nebraska Web Site

 Related Studies:

-Noise: Areas of this project have been identified as having noise levels that approach or exceed the Leq Noise Abatement Criteria (NAC) of 67 dBA for receptors listed in Activity Category B (residential) and 72 dBA for receptors listed in Activity Category C (commercial/industrial).
+NOISE: Areas of this project have been identified as having noise levels that approach or exceed the Leq Noise Abatement Criteria (NAC) of 67 dBA for receptors listed in Activity Category B(residential) and 72 dBA for receptors listed in Activity Category C(commercial/industrial).
 As a result, thirteen separate areas were analyzed for noise abatement, however none of the thirteen areas meet the federal/state requirements for feasibility and reasonableness.
 Therefore no noise abatement measures will be included in the project.

 Lighting/Signal/Signage: Eighteen new overhead sign structures will be erected.
 The Signage Plan is available.